 The water jellyfish is very abundant in the Pacific Northwest and can also be found from Alaska to California.
-They are also known as moon jellyfish and as the Aequorea Victoria Jellyfish.
+They are also known as moon jellyfish, and the Aequorea Victoria Jellyfish.

 They can reach up to 12.5 cm across the bell and about 4 cm high.
 The thick and gelatinous bell has numerous white radial canals running lengthwise across the top, they are luminous at night and may have more than 1 species that look the same.